top of page

 WAS YOUR PET HARMED WHILE NOT IN YOUR CARE?

-PET INJURY CAUSED BY DOGGIE DAY CARES, VETERINARIANS, BOARDING FACILITIES AND GROOMERS
+PET INJURY CAUSED BY DOG DAY CARES, BOARDING FACILITIES AND GROOMERS

 wrongful pet injury or death.webp

-Every year pets are injured or killed when they are not in the hands of their owners.
+Every year pets are injured or killed when entrusted to others outside the care of their owners.

 veterinary malpractice.webp